Lounes78/Digit-Recognition-model-without-using-TensorFlow/README.md

-# Digit-Recognition-model-without-using-TensorFlow
+# Simple 2-Layer Neural Network for Digit Recognition

 A simple 2-layer neural network for digit recognition using the MNIST data set coded just using basic Linear Algebra exploiting Gradient Descent formulas.

-# Overview

-Your README file should provide more comprehensive information about your project.
-Here's an expanded README template for your neural network project:

-# Simple 2-Layer Neural Network for Digit Recognition

-This repository contains a basic implementation of a 2-layer neural network for digit recognition using the MNIST dataset.
-The neural network is coded entirely using fundamental Linear Algebra concepts and leverages Gradient Descent formulas.

 ## Overview

 The purpose of this project is to demonstrate a minimalistic neural network implementation for recognizing handwritten digits.
-It serves as an educational example for those interested in understanding the core concepts of neural networks and deep learning.
+It serves as an educational example for those, like me, are interested in understanding the core concepts of neural networks and deep learning.

 ## Features